-Outside work, I love rowing, travelling, playing/recording the piano/guitar and chasing my favourite bands on tour. 🎼 I sometimes write poetry and take up cycling challenges!
+Outside work, I love cycling, rowing, travelling, playing/recording the piano/guitar and chasing my favourite bands on tour. 🎼 I sometimes write poetry and lyrics for (ever-)future songs :)

 PhD in Machine Learning, 2021